Trev Alberts

-Trev Kendall Alberts (born August 8, 1970) is an American sports administrator and former football linebacker who is the director of athletics at University of Nebraska–Lincoln.
-He played college football at Nebraska, where he won the Dick Butkus Award and Jack Lambert Trophy as a senior.
+Trev Kendall Alberts (born August 8, 1970) is an American sports administrator and former professional football linebacker who is the athletic director at Texas A&M University.
+He previously played in the National Football League (NFL) for three seasons with the Indianapolis Colts.
+Alberts was also the athletic director at the University of Nebraska Omaha from 2009 to 2021 and the University of Nebraska–Lincoln from 2021 to 2024.

+Alberts played college football for the Nebraska Cornhuskers, winning the Dick Butkus Award and Jack Lambert Trophy as a senior.
+He was selected fifth overall by the Colts in the 1994 NFL draft, but his professional career was cut short by injuries.
 Alberts was inducted to the College Football Hall of Fame in 2015.

-Following his collegiate success, Alberts played in the National Football League (NFL) with the Indianapolis Colts, who selected him fifth overall in the 1994 NFL Draft.
-His career would only last three seasons, however, due to injuries.
-Alberts pursued a broadcasting career before serving as the athletic director at the University of Nebraska-Omaha from 2009 to 2021.
-In 2021, he returned to his alma mater at Nebraska's flagship campus in Lincoln to become its athletic director.
+Following his playing career, Alberts began to work in sports administration.
+He held his first athletic director position at the University of Nebraska's Omaha campus for 13 years before returning to his alma mater's flagship campus in Lincoln to lead the athletic department for four years.
+Alberts became the athletic director at Texas A&M in 2024.

-Early years
+Early life

-Alberts was born in Cedar Falls, Iowa to parents Ken Alberts, a business executive, and Linda.
-He also has an older brother, Troy, who went on to work as a sales director in an oil processor, and a sister, Tami, who teaches elementary school.
+Alberts was born in Cedar Falls, Iowa.
+He has a brother and sister.
 Trev Alberts attended Northern University High School in Cedar Falls, where he played for the Northern University Panthers high school football team.

+Career

-College career
+College

 While attending the University of Nebraska, he played for the Nebraska Cornhuskers football team from 1990 to 1993.
 Following his senior season in 1993, he was awarded the Dick Butkus Award and Jack Lambert Trophy as the top college linebacker; Alberts was also recognized as a consensus first-team All-American, after recording 15 quarterback sacks, 21 tackles for loss, and 38 quarterback hurries.
 Despite an injury early in the eleventh game of the season against the Oklahoma Sooners, Alberts returned with a cast on his arm for the national championship game against Florida State in the Orange Bowl.
-Although the Seminoles won 18-16, Alberts had a dominant performance with three sacks of Heisman Trophy-winner Charlie Ward (FSU quarterbacks were sacked only five times during the 1993 regular season).
+Although the Seminoles won 18–16, Alberts had a dominant performance with three sacks of Heisman Trophy-winner Charlie Ward (FSU quarterbacks were sacked only five times during the 1993 regular season).